qtf0x/gob/README.md

 **Rotation**: Interger multiples of &#960;, about the z-axis \
 **Translation**: All translations permitted

-In effect - mesh must be aligned with the axes such that the panel length lies along the y-axis and the panel width along the x-axis
+In effect - mesh must be aligned with the axes such that the panel length lies parallel to the y-axis and the panel width parallel to the x-axis

 ## Future Work